Testbed for Quantum Safe Communications

 Application, Contact and Further Information

-Candidates are invited to apply via the ‘Apply now’ button on this page.
+Candidates are invited to apply via the ‘Apply now’ button on the individual job openings linked above.
 The application should include:

-You may contact the hiring managers Dr. Simon Rommel (s.rommel[at]tue.nl) or Prof. Idelfonso Tafur Monroy (i.tafur.monroy[at]tue.nl) for further details – please not that applications by e-mail are not accepted!
+You may contact the hiring managers for the individual positions for more information or contact Dr. Simon Rommel (s.rommel[at]tue.nl), Dr. Chigo Okonkwo (cokonkwo[at]tue.nl) or Prof. Idelfonso Tafur Monroy (i.tafur.monroy[at]tue.nl) for further details – please not that applications by e-mail are not accepted!